videoDAC/android/README.md

 These instructions include:

 - Explanation of a "Template App"
-- Recipe to create and publish your own livestream channel app ("Acme TV")
+- Recipe to create and publish your own livestream channel app ("Acme App")
 - Overview of app's user journey
 - Example deployments of this "Template App"